alshival/gpt-discord-bot/README.md

     * TO DO: Change from `!chatGPTturbo` to `!GPT3`.
     * TO DO: Fix `!label_last` command.
-This allows us to quickly label prompts that the keras layer may have misclassified and store them in a database.
+This allows us to quickly label prompts that the keras layer may have misclassified and store them in the `labeled_prompts` table.
 This data will then be used to train the keras layer when the bot boots up again.
     * TO DO: provide starter database for training the keras layer. labeled_prompts will be included in there for further training.
     * TO DO: Clean up code.